 We need to re-connect with Nature and re-establish the experience of oneness that has been lost, causing not only spiritual alienation but also the artificial separation from the ecosystem.
 It has been found related not only to spiritual alienation but is the root cause for many unsustainability behaviors.

-When we understand something, we start caring for it.
-Understanding that we are one with Nature is a sensorial, intuitive experience.
-It is not something to be learned, but rather something that we allow to occur, and which makes us remember the sense of oneness we have always known but had forgotten.
+You seem to have experienced it: a sensorial, intuitive understanding.
+It is not something to be learned, but rather an experience that we allow to happen, and which makes us remember something we have always known but had forgotten.